sui-foundation/sips/sips/sip-7.md

 ## Specification

-- Addition of the `store` ability to the `Pool` type, so that it can be owned by objects or embedded inside dynamic fields
+- Addition of the `store` ability to the `Pool` type, so that it can be wrapped under other objects or be stored as dynamic fields.
   - `struct Pool<phantom BaseAsset, phantom QuoteAsset> has key, store { ... }`
 - Allow the flexibility to create owned pools as well as shared pools
     - change the function `create_pool_` so that it returns the Pool object instead of sharing it directly